West Sussex Railway: Steam locomotives

+Some sources state that the first Chichester was built by the Longbottom Railway Foundry in Barnsley about 1847.

 Hesperus had come from the Plymouth, Devonport and South Western Junction Railway and was originally 3 ft 6 in gauge.

-The first Chichester arrived with the name Wembley having worked there previously, and the engine continued to be known by that name for some time.
+The second Chichester arrived with the name Wembley having worked there previously, and the engine continued to be known by that name for some time.

 Ringing Rock was so named because Stephens transferred the name plate from a locomotive on the Kent and East Sussex Railway that had previously worked on the Narberth Road and Maenclochog Railway; Ringing Rock is the English translation of Maenclochog.